-The Best Chewy Brownies Recipe is my version of that recipe.
+This recipe for Chewy Brownies is my version, based on that recipe.
 And it’s everything a chewy brownie should be, this side of a box mix!
 Plus, this recipe comes together quickly and easily in a single bowl.
-I’m a believer now.

 The Best Chewy Brownies Recipe

-These brownies are rich, dense, and gooey with the perfect chewy factor inside and crispness outside.
+These cocoa powder brownies are rich, dense, and gooey with the perfect chewy factor inside and crispness outside.
 They have a deep chocolate flavor that’s enhanced with espresso powder and vanilla.
 And they’re sweet, but not too sweet!
-You can add your favorite nuts if you want for a little crunch.
+Also, you can add your favorite nuts for a little crunch.

 How to Make Homemade Brownies

-In a large bowl, whisk together the cocoa powder, espresso, and boiling water.
+- In a large bowl, whisk together the cocoa powder, espresso, and boiling water.
 Add the chopped chocolate and whisk until melted.
 Whisk in the butter and oil, and then cool until lukewarm.
-At this point, the batter will look separated and like something has gone horribly wrong (see the photo above)!
+At this point, the batter will look separated and like something has gone horribly wrong!
 Don’t worry, keep going…

-Whisk in the sugar.
-Oddly enough, whisking in the sugar makes the batter thin out (see the photo above).
+- Whisk in the sugar.
+Oddly enough, whisking in the sugar makes the batter thin out.

-Stir in the flour, salt, and baking soda until just combined.
+- Stir or whisk in the flour, salt, and baking soda until just combined.

 How Long do Brownies Last?